 Burger King thinks it has the perfect solution for those who are cutting down on gift-giving this year.

-The fast food chain this week kicked off its “Dollar Holidays” card promotion.
-The effort, which is being handled by the chain’s lead agency, Crispin, Porter + Bogusky, and PR firm Edelman, allows consumers to send a holiday card containing a real dollar bill to those who are at the bottom of their gift list.
-As BK puts it on its Website: “Casual friends don’t deserve second-rate gifts.”
+The fast-food chain this week kicked off its “Dollar Holidays” e-card promotion.
+The effort, which is being handled by BK’s lead agency, Crispin Porter + Bogusky, and PR firm Edelman, allows consumers to send a holiday card containing a real dollar bill to those who are at the bottom of their gift list.
+As BK puts it on its Web site: “Casual friends don’t deserve second-rate gifts.”

-There are 20 cards in the collection, and each costs $1 to send.
+There are 20 e-cards in the collection, and each costs $1 to send.
 Senders can decide on the tone and type of card.
-A “casual friend,” for instance, would receive a card that says, “I think you’re special, though I have no evidence to back that up,” while a "virtual stranger" would receive something like, “Happy Holidays, What’s-Yer-Face.”
+A “casual friend,” for instance, would receive a card that says, “I think you’re special, though I have no evidence to back that up,” while a “virtual stranger” would receive something like, “Happy Holidays, What’s-Your-Face.”